 Once you get your fill of the Aqua Coaster, head over to the volcano and hit the Ko’okiri Body Plunge and Kala & Tai Nui Serpentine Body Slides.
 If you still have time before the crowds arrive, try to get over to Ohyah & Ohno drop slides.
 For the remainder of your day use the Tapu Tapu wrist band to wait on “virtual lines”.

-There is an extra special benefit guests receive when staying on site at one of the three Premier category hotels which include the Lowes Portofino Bay Hotel, the Hard Rock Hotel, and the Lowes Royal Pacific Resort.
+There is an extra special benefit guests receive when staying on site at one of the three Premier category hotels which include the Loews Portofino Bay Hotel, the Hard Rock Hotel, and the Loews Royal Pacific Resort.
 This benefit is free Universal Express Unlimited at Universal Studios Florida and Islands of Adventure for each guest staying in the room.
 Everyone in the room will be able to skip the regular lines at almost every single ride or attraction.

 The value of this benefit could be as high as $129 per person.
 So, if a family of four is staying at one of these three Premier category hotels, the cost of the hotel room itself is far less than the cost of purchasing Universal Express Unlimited at the parks.